Infrastructure

 Region’s first HVDC line

-The electricity highway, which runs from Wolayita Sodo in Ethiopia to Suswa in Narok, will have power transportation capacity of 2,000MW in either direction.
+The electricity highway, which runs from Wolayita Sodo in Ethiopia to Suswa in Narok, will have a power transportation capacity of 2,000MW in either direction.

 It will be the region’s first 500kV high-voltage direct current (HVDC) line.
 All the other transmission lines in the country are alternating current (AC) wires.